ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 ```
 Warning: Using shapes for an ordinal variable is not advised

-Warning: Using shapes for an ordinal variable is not advised
+Using shapes for an ordinal variable is not advised
 ```

 <div class="figure">